jturnercode/hi-res-enhancer/README.md

 # Hi-res-traffic(high resolution traffic)

 Process traffic signal high resolution data for troubleshooting and metrics.
-The data resolution is 0.1 sec and saved in one hour chunks to hard disk.
+The data resolution is 0.1 sec and saved in one hour chunks to hard disk in csv format currently.

 ## API